raganwald-deprecated/iGesture/README.md

 [Reg Braithwaite][reg]

+---

 p.s.

+* I have [forked][dsfork] the Dragscrollable JQuery plugin to work in Mobile Safari.
+* [A Modal Interface Combining Gestures and Direct Manipulation][mode] is my latest blog post.
+The demo doesn't work on Mobile Safari just yet, but I'm wporking on it.
-The [Official Announcement][announce] has some background on how I came to adapt jGesture into iGesture.
+* The [Official Announcement][announce] has some background on how I came to adapt jGesture into iGesture.

-p.p.s.
-[Naughts and Crosses][nc] has an [Easter Egg][eegg].
+* [Naughts and Crosses][nc] has an [Easter Egg][eegg].
 It shouldn't be too difficult to find it and discover how to create your own custom gestures.

 ---